23 Best Beers To Drink In India For The Beer Snob In You

 11. Haywards 5000

 Haywards 5000 is a high selling beer brand in India with over 10 million units sold annually.
 The company started its sale in 1983.
-The beer is brewed with high-quality malt and is widely known for its smooth, but the favourably strong taste is With an alcohol percentage of over 7%, the beer quenches incredibly high thirsts of Indian customers.
+The beer is brewed with high-quality malt and is widely known for its smooth but favourably strong taste.
+With an alcohol percentage of over 7%, the beer quenches incredibly high thirsts of Indian customers.